[Opinion] Macron was right: democracy must tame the internet

 Macron was right: democracy must tame the internet

-French president Emmanuel Macron's recent announcement of legislation to fight back against 'fake news' has met much scepticism in the public debate.
+French president Emmanuel Macron's recent announcement of legislation to fight back against 'fake news' has been met with much scepticism in the public debate.

 Critics argue that too little is known about the effects of fake news and that the risks to freedom of expression are too high.

 It is true that scientific enquiry about effects of digital content is only at the beginning.
 However, waiting for many years before acting is a luxury democracy cannot afford.
-The story of the US elections has starkly highlighted the risk to elections when the power of digital platforms is abused.
+The story of the US elections has starkly highlighted the risks to elections when the power of digital platforms is abused.

 To highlight these risks, it is instructive to imagine all that is happening on the internet in the non-digital world.

-One could imagine a demonstration by 100,000 people that gains significant attention in the media, but later it turns out that it the demonstrators were robots masquerading as humans.
+One could imagine a demonstration by 100,000 people that gains significant attention in the media, but later it turns out that the demonstrators were robots masquerading as humans.

 Or we could imagine a public discussion at which one speaker is shouted down and insulted, while another is applauded enthusiastically.
 Later we learn that the entire audience was paid to do this by somebody, but it is not clear by whom.

 One could also imagine that a foreign government distributes leaflets in a neighbourhood: each leaflet is specifically designed to appeal to the most private dreams, fears, and aspirations of its recipients.
-Nobody ever sees the leaflet being distributed and nobody know who printed them or why they were printed.
+Nobody ever sees the leaflet being distributed and nobody knows who printed them or why they were printed.

 Fanciful?